froohoo/Diesel-Go-Chase-It/README.md

-In addition to the 2 wheeled differential drive robot, a 4 wheeled skid steer robot based loosely off of the MSE6 from Star Wars is also included.
-The MSE6 uses the Ackerman Steering plugin that I developed since the skid steer performance was poor.
+In addition to the 2 wheeled differential drive robot, a 4 wheeled robot based loosely off of the MSE6 from Star Wars is also included.
+The MSE6 uses acustom Ackermann Steering plugin that I developed since the skid steer plugin performance was poor in this application.

 ![MSE6](/MSE6.png)